skiselev/8088_bios/Building_Instructions-Windows.md

 * NASM default installation path is **C:\Program Files\NASM**
 * GNUWin32 default installation path is **C:\Program Files (x86)\GnuWin32\bin**

-Alternatively you can temporarily add NASM and GNUWin32 to the path before running make.
+Alternatively you can temporarily add NASM and GNUWin32 to the PATH environment variable before running make.
 See [Building the BIOS](#building-the-bios) section below

 ## Update Makefile

 Modify the Makefile and replace all ibs=1k options to bs=1k.
 The installed version of dd doesn't support ibs= option, but bs= seems to work just as well
+Make sure that the MACHINE matches your hardware (Micro 8088, Xi 8088)

 ## Building the BIOS

 * Open a CMD console
 * Change current directory to the folder where 8088 BIOS was previously unpacked using **cd <path>** command
-* If needed, add NASM and GNUWin32 to PATH:
+* If needed, add NASM and GNUWin32 to the PATH environment variable:
   * **set PATH=%PATH%;C:\Program Files (x86)\GnuWin32\bin;C:\Program Files\NASM**
 * Run **make**